Tesla cannot pause race bias case as it challenges agency's powers

 June 8 (Reuters) - Tesla Inc TSLA.O cannot pause a California civil rights agency's lawsuit alleging widespread race discrimination at an assembly plant as it separately challenges the agency's ability to sue employers, a judge ruled on Wednesday.

+The judge's decision was expected after Grillo in a written order on Tuesday said he was leaning toward allowing the case to proceed.

+Tesla and its lawyers did not immediately respond to requests for comment.
+The Department of Fair Employment and Housing also did not respond to a request for comment.

-(Reporting by Daniel Wiessner in Albany, New York; Editing by Chris Reese)
+(Reporting by Daniel Wiessner in Albany, New York; Editing by Chris Reese and Howard Goller)

 ((daniel.wiessner@thomsonreuters.com))